-For a detailed discussion of these and other risks, uncertainties and factors, see Part I, Item 1A "Risk Factors" of our 2023 Annual Report.
+For a detailed discussion of these and other risks, uncertainties and factors, see Part I, Item 1A "Risk Factors" of our Annual Report on Form 10-K for the year ended December 31, 2023 and Part II, Item 1A "Risk Factors" of our Quarterly Report on Form 10-Q for the quarter ended June 30, 2024 and of this Quarterly Report.
 All forward-looking statements contained in this Quarterly Report speak only as of the date hereof.
 Except as required by law, we are under no duty to (and expressly disclaim any such obligation to) update or revise any of the forward-looking statements, whether as a result of new information, future events or otherwise, after the date of this Quarterly Report.
 Comparisons of results between current and prior periods are not intended to express any future trends, or indications of future performance, and should be viewed only as historical data.